Gravitational memory and soft theorems: The local perspective

-The diff in Eqs.~\eqref{TT space diff}-\eqref{TT time diff}, which allows us to remove the constant~($A_{ij}$) and linear-gradient~($B_{ij}$) of the tensor mode, give rise respectively to leading and subleading soft theorems.
-Denoting by~${\cal T}^{\mu\nu}(q;k_1, \dots, k_N )$ the on-shell only out-amplitude with a soft graviton mode~$h^{\mu\nu}(q)$, and by~${\cal T}(k_1, \dots, k_N)$ the off-shell amplitude~\cite{DiVecchia:2015jaq} without the soft graviton, the associated Ward identities are given by: \begin{widetext}
+The diffs in Eqs.~\eqref{TT space diff} and \eqref{TT time diff} allow us to remove the constant~($A_{ij}$) and linear-gradient~($B_{ij}$) of the tensor mode.
+The associated Ward identities give rise to leading and subleading soft theorems.
+Denoting by~${\cal T}^{\mu\nu}(q;k_1, \dots, k_N )$ the on-shell only out-amplitude with a soft graviton mode~$h^{\mu\nu}(q)$, and by~${\cal T}(k_1, \dots, k_N)$ the off-shell amplitude~\cite{DiVecchia:2015jaq} without the soft graviton, the soft theorems are given by: \begin{widetext}

 \end{widetext} where the array~$M_{\mu \alpha\beta}$ in the subleading identity has components~$M_{ijk} = B_{ij} \bar{N}_k + B_{ik} \bar{N}_j - B_{jk} \bar{N}_i$,~$M_{ij0} = M_{i0j} = M_{0ij} = - B_{ij}$.
 In these relations we have used momentum conservation on the last leg to set $\bar{k}_N = -\sum\limits_{l=1}^{N-1} k_l-q$.
 Importantly, the leading pole in $q$, $\frac{1}{k_m\cdot q}$, reproduces exactly Weinberg's soft factor for emitting/absorbing a soft graviton~\cite{Weinberg:1995mt}.
-We should stress that the emergence of the soft factor in the derivation above does not rely on using on-shell internal lines in Feynman diagrams.
-Hence, the above statements should also hold non-perturbatively.
-Finally, it is worth commenting that the result~\eqref{eqn:idenn=12} is similar to that obtained in Ref.~\cite{Hamada:2018vrw}, which share the same symmetries in the graviton sector in TT gauge.
-Our result displays the identity with the soft factor after removing delta functions and going explicitly through the LSZ procedure.
+It is worth commenting that the result~\eqref{eqn:idenn=12} is similar to that obtained in Ref.~\cite{Hamada:2018vrw}, which share the same symmetries in the graviton sector in TT gauge.
+Our result displays the identity with the soft factor after removing delta functions and going explicitly through the LSZ procedure~\cite{1955NCimS...1..205L}.

+Finally, let us stress that our discussion on subleading soft theorems is restricted to tree level~\cite{Lysov:2014csa,Campiglia:2014yka, Campiglia:2016hvg}.
+As shown in Refs.~\cite{Laddha:2018myi, Sahoo:2018lxl, Laddha:2018vbn, Campiglia:2019wxe, Saha:2019tub, Krishna:2023fxg}, loop order corrections induce a relevant logarithmic term in the subleading soft graviton theorem, which is associated to a different fall-off behavior of the shear tensor (proportional to $1/U$) and to further gravitational memory effects, known as tail-of-memories~\cite{Laddha:2018vbn,Ghosh:2021bam, Geiller:2024ryw, Trestini:2022tot, Trestini:2023ssa,Donnay:2022hkf, Agrawal:2023zea, Choi:2024ygx, Choi:2024ajz}.
+In particular, the corresponding Ward identities allow to reproduce the classical logarithmic soft graviton theorem, upon considering a dressing of the massive hard modes induced by their long-range gravitational interactions with the soft graviton~\cite{Giddings:2019hjc}.
+In our derivation, while we account for the effects of superrotations (responsible for the tree-level subleading soft theorem), we do not perform the dressing of the energy-momentum tensor of the massive hard fields in the diff's current $Q^\mu$.
+Performing such extension to study the effects of loop corrections is left to future work.